tweag/nickel/notes/overriding.md

 ## Overriding in Nix

-Nix expressions don't have a built-in way of doing this either.
+Nix expressions don't have a built-in way of overriding recursive records while automatically updating the dependent recursive fields either.
 Since the feature is still actively needed, it is provided by mechanisms implemented in library code.

 Keeping a language lean is usually a good design guideline: to provide an expressive yet simple set of features upon which others can be built as